Global Markets: Vaccine euphoria keeps stocks cruising higher

 Australia’s S&P/ASX 200 closed 0.7% higher after trading up as much as 1.6%, Hong Kong’s Hang Seng ended up 1.1% and Singapore, the Philippines and Thailand gained 5.2%, 4.1% and 3.4% respectively.

-World airline stocks, which have been among the hardest hit by the coronavirus halting of travel, soared over 8%.
+World airline stocks, which have been among the hardest hit by the pandemic, soared over 8%.

 There was weakness in China, though, with the CSI300 Index slipping 0.6%. [.SS]

-Analysts attributed the decline to the heavy exposure of China’s indices to tech stocks, which came under pressure as investors eyed less consumer reliance on technology if a vaccine leads to an easing of movement restrictions.
+Analysts attributed the decline to the heavy exposure of China’s indices to tech stocks, which came under pressure as investors bet on less consumer reliance on technology if a vaccine leads to an easing of movement restrictions.

 U.S. tech had suffered on Monday too, Deutsche Bank’s Jim Reid pointed out.
-The NASDAQ dropped 1.5%, COVID’s video chat poster child Zoom fell 17% and sit-on-your-sofa winner Netflix slumped 8.6%.
+The Nasdaq dropped 1.5%, COVID-19’s video chat poster child Zoom fell 17% and sit-on-your-sofa winner Netflix slumped 8.6%. [.N] The Nasdaq was also set to open lower again later.

 GAME CHANGER

-The overnight rise had prompted some traders to take profits.
-In contrast to Pfizer and BioNTech’s news, Brazil’s health regulator had suspended trials for China’s Sinovac vaccine after adverse side effects had emerged.
+The overnight rise had prompted some traders to take profit.
+In contrast to Pfizer and BioNTech’s news, Brazil’s health regulator suspended trials for China’s Sinovac vaccine after adverse side effects had emerged.

 “No surprises but it’s essentially a rotation ... what was bought in the last eight months is now being sold and what was sold is being bought,” Citigroup global markets director Elizabeth Tian said.